 “everything is calculated, everything is very exact: it is a work which might be the product of a well-programmed operation of processing by a computer.”

-Even now, I’m not able to ‘decrypt’ all of his artworks yet (no art critic, however, has ever made it), but this one has some clearly identifiable characteristics:
+Even now, I’m not able to ‘decrypt’ all of his artworks yet (an achievement that has eluded art critics as well), but this particular piece exhibits some readily identifiable characteristics:

 The modular sign

 The modular sign at the basis of the entire process is the one shown in the letter above.
-Franco always started from a simple sketch made in one of his squared notebooks, to study its geometric feasibility in the repeatability of the sign.
-The unit of measure was always the simplest: the single ‘square’.
-This module, therefore, has a size of 5×3:
+Franco’s process invariably commenced with a rudimentary sketch in one of his gridded notebooks, where he examined its geometric adaptability in terms of replicating the sign.
+The basic unit of measurement was always the most straightforward: the single ‘square’.
+Consequently, this module boasts dimensions of 5×3:

 a module by Franco Grignani, 1991 (remake 2020 with GeoGebra)